Skip to Content

 Doing this ensures that your happy trail doesn’t look out of place or unnatural, as the area immediately surrounding it has visible but shorter hairs.
 It really draws attention to the happy trail in a great way.

-I’d recommend trimming with the grain (i.e in the direction of hair growth) as this minimizes the risk of ingrown hairs and bumps.
-It also leaves varying lengths of hair which can look more natural.
+I usually prefer to trim with the grain (i.e in the direction of hair growth).
+It leaves varying lengths of hair which can look more natural.

-However if after you do this you’d prefer less hair in this area or if you’d prefer hairs of more uniform length, go at it again but against the grain.
+However if after you do this you’d prefer less hair in this area or if you’d prefer hairs of more uniform length, consider going against the grain.

 So now what you should have is a white outline around your happy trail, surrounded by an area of 3mm length hairs extending 2-3 cm to the left and right and 1cm above.

-Now it’s time to trim the remainder of your stomach hair extending from the pubic hair to the lower edge of the chest.
+Now it’s time to trim the remainder of your stomach hair extending from the lower abdomen to the lower edge of the chest.

 To make this area look clean it’s best to use a shorter setting – the 1mm adjustment we used for inside the belly button is fine.